ECG-Kroboland power saga: We’re ready to pay bills – MP

-The Member of Parliament (MP) for lower Manya Krobo Constituency in the Eastern Region, Ebenezer Okletey Terlabi has assured the management of Electricity Company of Ghana (ECG) of the preparedness of his constituents to accept the installation of pre-paid metres in Krobo.
+The Member of Parliament (MP) for the Lower Manya Krobo Constituency in the Eastern Region, Mr Ebenezer Okletey Terlabi, has assured the management of the Electricity Company of Ghana (ECG) of the preparedness of his constituents to accept the installation of pre-paid metres.

-The management of ECG has disconnected the people of Kroboland from the national grid over some misunderstanding in the installation of some pre-paid metres in the area over a couple of weeks.
+The management of ECG has disconnected the people of Krobo from the national grid over some misunderstanding relating to the installation of some pre-paid metres in the area over a couple of weeks.

-According to him, the people of Kroboland are ready to accept and pay the needed bills to bring lives to normalcy in the area.
+According to him, the people of Krobo are ready to accept and pay the needed bills to bring lives to normalcy in the area.

 "We don’t have any issues with the residential officers of the ECG as well as the entire management of ECG," he said.